TEECOD3/sidehustle-capstone-project-group14/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-Replica project built purely with HTML and CSS
+- This is a group project focused on the replication of the given image of an Order Summary Card using purely HTML and CSS.

 ### The challenge
 Users should be able to: